Valparaiso University School of Law: History

 Originally named the Northern Indiana Law School, Valparaiso Law School began operations with nine students (including two women) on November 11, 1879.
 Tuition was set at $10 per term.
 It was one of the first in the nation to admit both men and women.
 Colonel Mark L. DeMotte became the school's first dean and was one of the original three faculty members.
-During his appointment he developed the core curriculum that remained in use at Valparaiso until its closure.
+During his appointment, he developed the core curriculum that remained in use at Valparaiso until its closure.

-Despite difficult economic times and amidst a depression, the Northern Indiana Law School remained and experienced growth during its second decade.
+Despite difficult economic times and amidst an economic depression, the Northern Indiana Law School remained and experienced growth during its second decade.
 At the turn of the century, 21 years after its founding, the school had an enrollment of 170 students and was reportedly the largest law school in Indiana.

 In 1905, the law school became part of Valparaiso University and was thus officially renamed the Valparaiso University School of Law/Valparaiso University Law School.
-Following consultation and inspection with the American Bar Association and the Association of American Law Schools, the law school expanded its curriculum and received its ABA accreditation in 1929 and was admitted into AALS in 1930.
-It was the thirty-eighth oldest ABA accredited law school in the United States.
+Following consultation and inspection with the American Bar Association and the Association of American Law Schools, the law school expanded its curriculum, received its ABA accreditation in 1929, and was admitted into AALS in 1930.
+It was the thirty-eighth oldest ABA-accredited law school in the United States.
 A 1925 graduate, Frances Tilton Weaver, became the youngest woman to be admitted to practice before both the Indiana Supreme Court and the Illinois Supreme Court.
 She practiced law in Chicago until moving with her husband back to Valparaiso to practice law with her father, Ira Tilton, who in nearly six decades in Valparaiso had served as a schoolteacher, city attorney, and judge, as well as head of the local Democratic Party.

-In 2013, long term law school dean Jay Conison resigned to accept a position at the relatively new Charlotte School of Law.
+In 2013, long-term law school dean Jay Conison resigned to accept a position at the relatively new Charlotte School of Law.
 His replacement was the former associate dean of DePaul Law School, Andrea Lyon, who in 1979 had been the first woman lead counsel in a death penalty case.
 While the law school's practical skills training received a high ranking from the National Jurist Magazine, and the Prelaw Magazine cited its innovation, the school faced financial issues and censure from the ABA in October 2016.